Ralim/IronOS/README.md

 - [Custom boot up logo support](https://ralim.github.io/IronOS/Logo/)
 - Automatic LCD rotation based on the orientation

+**Bootup Logo NOTICE**:
+IronOS supports both a bootup logo _AND_ bootup animations.
+However, _they are no longer included in this repo_.
+Please, [read the docs](https://ralim.github.io/IronOS/Logo/) for more information.

 ## Menu System

 This new firmware uses a new menu system to allow access to the settings on the device.